 ims: Warming up, first exchange of

 information

 lumbers: min.
 8 participants

 .ength: 10 - 20 minutes

 Aaterials: Country or world maps

-In the floor is a large sheet of paper forming
+n the floo or is a large sheet of paper forming

-- depending on where all the participants are from - a country or world map.
+depending on where all the participants are from - a country or world map.
 Participants show where they come from and introduce themselves at the same time.
 Variations: